My supply line smells bad

 Plumbing

-The answer to 'my supply line smells bad' is that a foul odor coming from your plumbing supply lines is usually caused by bacterial growth or trapped debris.
-This can happen when water sits stagnant in the lines, allowing bacteria to multiply and produce unpleasant smells.
-Common symptoms include a rotten egg or sewage-like odor near faucets or fixtures.
+The answer to 'my supply line smells bad' is that a foul odor coming from your plumbing supply lines is usually caused by bacterial growth or a leak.
+This can happen when water sits stagnant in the lines, allowing bacteria to thrive and produce unpleasant smells.
+It could also be a sign of a small leak that is allowing water to pool and attract bacteria.

 Step-by-Step Guide